 If they mention that your site has duplicate content problems that need to be corrected, make sure they show you the specific URLs that are competing for the same query or that they explained it should be cleaned up for long-term site health, not initial growth.

-One must state this because lots of duplicate content exists on websites, and often it’s not a pressing problem.
+One must state this because many duplicate content exists on websites, and often it’s not a pressing problem.

 See also: Top Free SEO Tools